 Nancy Pearl can be likened to a celebrity librarian.
-In this book she matches books with destinations in the same way you match wine with a meal.
+In this book, she matches books with destinations in the same way you match wine with a meal.
 Want to take a trip to Afghanistan’s opium fields?
-Nancy she suggests you read Opium Season by Joel Hfvenstein.
+Nancy suggests you read Opium Season by Joel Hfvenstein.
 Want to spend a year with orangutans of Borneo? read Reflections of Eden.

 2. On the Road by Jack Kerouac